Attractors and bifurcation diagrams in complex climate models: Construction of bifurcation diagrams

-Since the attractors are complex dynamical objects living in a high dimensional space~\cite{brunetti2019,Falasca2022}, the projection of their invariant measure on a given state variable, as the surface air temperature $T$, is arbitrary~\cite{FarandaMessori2019,tel2020}.
-It turns out that different quantities are maximised in each attractor, as found in~\citeA{ragon2022}, {\it i.~e.} total precipitation and surface temperature in hot state, intensity of the Lorenz energy cycle in warm state, heat transport in cold state, available potential and kinetic energies in waterbelt, while snowball minimises all the above quantities.
+Since the attractors are complex dynamical objects living in a high dimensional manifold~\cite{brunetti2019,Falasca2022}, the projection of their invariant (or natural) measure~\cite{[{The natural measure of an attractor describes the probability distribution of the permitted states in phase space, that is how frequently various part of the attractor are visited by the orbit.
+The natural measure is also said `invariant' under the dynamical system to specify that it does not change under time evolution, as defined in }] Eckmann1985} on a given state variable, as the surface air temperature $T$, is arbitrary~\cite{FarandaMessori2019,tel2020}.
+It turns out that different quantities are maximised in each attractor, as found in~\cite{ragon2022}, {\it i.~e.} total precipitation and surface temperature in hot state, intensity of the Lorenz energy cycle in warm state, heat transport in cold state, available potential and kinetic energies in waterbelt, while snowball minimises all the above quantities.
 Thus, each climatic state would be better represented by a different projection.
 However, in the present study, the projection is performed, as commonly done in the literature, in terms of the surface air temperature which spans an interval of more than 70~$^\circ$C from the snowball to the hot state, thus differentiating well all the attractors.

-The BD obtained in such a way is shown in Figure~1 of ~\citeA{ragon2022}, where it can be seen that the range of stability of the warm state is very small in comparison to the others, while the snowball is stable over all the range of forcing that has been explored, from 334 to 350~W\,m$^{-2}$.
+The BD obtained in such a way is shown in Fig.~\ref{fig:BDstandard}, where it can be seen that the range of stability of the warm state is very small in comparison to the others, while the snowball is stable over all the range of forcing that has been explored, from 334 to 350~W\,m$^{-2}$.
 The positions of B-tipping are also evident, bracketing either end of the stable ranges for warm and cold states, and the cold end of waterbelt and hot state.
-Note that the warm state may become unstable when carbon exchanges between atmosphere and ocean are included, as shown in \citeA{zhurose2022} using a setup with horizontal resolution of 3.75$^\circ$.
+Note that the warm state may become unstable when carbon exchanges between atmosphere and ocean are included, as shown in \cite{zhurose2022} using a setup with horizontal resolution of 3.75$^\circ$.